Cerebral Palsy Care

-Cerebral palsy affects everyone in different ways, and the complex care required can vary dramatically.
-If provided with the right care and rehabilitation, cerebral palsy sufferers can go on to live fulfilled and independent lives.
-At Four Oaks Healthcare, we have a team of cerebral palsy complex carers that can provide specialist and personalised live in care or day nursing care in your own home, on your terms.
+It affects people in different ways, therefore, the care required can vary dramatically.
+If provided with the right care and rehabilitation, cerebral palsy sufferers can go on to live fulfilled and independent lives

 What Is Cerebral Palsy?

 Cerebral Palsy is a group of lifelong conditions that affects the part of the brain that controls movement and balance, and occurs when a baby’s brain does not develop properly in the womb or is damaged during or soon after birth.

 What Is The Main Cause Of Cerebral Palsy?